-These days, accurate weather forecasts are easy to come by.
-You can follow the weather on your phone with various apps, check in daily on local television, here an updated weather forecast every 15 minutes on some radio stations or visit https://www.weather.gov/marine to check the latest NOAA forecast.
+You can follow the weather on your phone with various apps, check in daily on local TV, hear an updated weather forecast every 15 minutes on some radio stations or go online to check the latest NOAA forecast.
 On the water, you can also use your VHF-FM weather radio or VHF transceiver with built-in NOAA weather channels.
 Any of these, or better still, a combination of options, should ensure you catch the most recent forecast.

 Lightning – even in the distance – is a sure signal to find safe harbor.
 Be aware that it has the ability to reach out several miles both ahead and behind the actual storm and, thus, can put you and your crew at risk even if there are blue skies overhead.

-As hot air rises on hot and humid summer day, cooler air rushes in to fill the void.
+As hot air rises on hot and humid summer days, cooler air rushes in to fill the void.
 A sudden cool or freshening breeze accompanying expanding or rising cloud cover on a hot afternoon is a sure sign that foul weather is approaching or developing.
-In fact, I find this one of the surest tips-offs that things are soon to change, so heed this warning, make ready and ensure you are within a reasonable distance of safe harbor.
+In fact, most find this one of the surest tips-offs that things are soon to change, so heed this warning, make-ready, and ensure you are within a reasonable distance of safe harbor.